-Scale recently teamed up with Fika Ventures to host the 2019 Data Summit.
+Scale teamed up with Fika Ventures to host the 2019 Data Summit.
 The event included nearly 100 Chief Information Officers, Chief Data Officers, and Chief Technology Officers, as well as founders from a select group of data-centric startups.

 The agenda focused on the key challenges companies are facing in creating, managing, and leveraging data at scale.
 The event featured a mix of speakers, panels, and interactive discussions covering a range of timely topics: data science, infrastructure, tools, security, machine learning, recruiting, and more.

 I wanted to share some of the highlights and insights from the event.

 Democratizing Data Within Your Organization: Data Discovery

 Deepak Tiwari, Head of Product Management, Platforms and Data, Lyft